 Want some bonus skills?
 Now Alexa can even soothe your cats and dogs to sleep.

-If you’re baffled by your kid’s homework, or they need some help when you aren’t around, Alexa has your back.
-She can help with quizzes, spelling, and more.
+If you need help figuring out a complex homework question, Alexa might be able to help.
+She can answer a multitude of homework-related problems, helping students with quizzes, spelling, and more.
 Here are six ways Alexa can help kids with their homework.

 - What is Amazon’s Alexa, and what can it do?

 - Google Nest Mini vs. Amazon Echo Dot

 - The best Amazon Echo tips and tricks